annielieu/DH150_AnnieLieu/index.md

 The hi-fidelity prototype also went through several revisions after congitive walkthroughs from my professor and other participants.

 For instance, further color contrasting testing was needed to create more accessible text content (light grey on white --> black on white for small captioning).
-Also needed to add more elements to help show buttons as clickable rather than dull uinteractive text.
+Also needed to add more elements to help show buttons as clickable rather than dull uninteractive text.

 The high-fidelity prototype supports several tasks:

 1. Use filters to customize feed
 2. Make a new post
-3. Use Field Trip Category to sign up for pre-set naerby events
+3. Use Field Trip Category to sign up for pre-set nearby events

 <h3> Hi-Fidelity Wireflow </h3>
 <img src="wireflow3.png"  alt="Hi Fidelity WireFlow ">